PARTNERS AND PROJECTS

 Holmesglen has partnered with Monash City Council and Active Monash to deliver a Sport and Recreation stream for the IPP program.

 • Students will experience working in locations across the City of Monash – Oakleigh Recreation Centre, Clayton Aquatic and Health Club and Monash Aquatic and Recreation Centre.
+On rotations the student will experiences roles within the Aquatics, Health and Wellbeing department, Customer Experience and Operations teams.

 In addition to professional experience, students will gain the following qualifications: